“You’re way too into being a mom,” my childless girlfriend said.

 It is moments like these that surely define our lives.
 That remind us it is less about how long we live, and more about the weight of our impact on the world. 💓

 Let me introduce myself.
-I’m Amy Beth Chesler, or A.B.
-Chesler as the literary world may (or may not) know me.
-I am a lover of food, laughter, and adventure.
+I’m Amy Beth Chesler: a storyteller and lover of food, laughter, & adventure.
 I chose to title my blog “This House of Love” because Amy Beth can be loosely translated into that phrase.
 My mom assembled this name for me with the help of my then three year old brother because she wished for me a future occupied by a warm and loving family life.

 I am a victim of domestic violence.
 I am also a survivor of it.
 My mother, however, is not.
 She was an incredibly strong, determined, warm, caring woman.
 She was a teacher who lived her mission of truth and aide in all arenas of her life.
 I will love and miss her with each fiber of my being every day until I die.